-Dry eyes and menopause: yep, there’s a link.
+Dry eyes and menopause: yes, there’s a link.

 Now that many of us are in the thick of allergy season, it may be hard to differentiate itchy, burning eyes due to pollens and itchy, burning eyes due to other causes.

 But if your gritty, blurry eyes are year-‘rounders now, you may be dealing with Dry Eye Disease, or DED.
-Twice as common in women over 50 than it is in men of the same age, keratoconjunctivitis sicca is our Symptom of the Month.
+Twice as common in women over 50 than it is in men of the same age, keratoconjunctivitis sicca is a symptom to not ignore.

 Like so many bits of the body that are moist, production of that moisture in the eyes depends in large part on the sex hormones estrogen and testosterone.
 As these hormones decline with menopause, so does the lubrication.

 There are other causes of Dry Eye Disease, so if you believe you may be suffering DED, it’s a good idea to (a) check that there’s not a more serious underlying cause, and (b) avoid those factors that are within your control.

 Those suffering DED usually have chronic stinging and burning.
 You may have blurred vision that’s briefly relieved by blinking, or feel like you have something in your eye.
 Your eyes are painful, red, gritty, and easily irritated by smoke or wind, and wearing contacts is painful or impossible.
 Oddly, if your eyes are generating excessive tears, that’s also a symptom of dry eye, as your body attempts to compensate for tears that aren’t the right consistency or that evaporate too fast.
 You may also experience sensitivity to light and impaired night vision.

 If this sounds familiar, and it’s long-term and not associated with irritants like seasonal allergies, you should definitely get to an eye doctor for help.
 Leaving DED untreated can cause damage to the front of the eye, leave your eye more vulnerable to infection, and impair your vision.